labmem8/anki-recall/README.md

 ***
 ## Description
 The program has 5 states:

 ### Work sprint state
-  There is a short amount of time, required of you to spend in Ankidroid every n hours.
-By default it's `45 seconds` every `1 hour`.
+This state requires you to spend a short amount of time in Ankidroid every n hours, which is set to `45 seconds` every `1 hour` by default.
-  <br><br>You know you are in this state if you see `Anki time!` popup.
+You can identify this state by seeing the `Anki time!` popup.

 ### Distracted state
-  If for some reason you fail to spent `45 seconds` of time, and\or quit Ankidroid app, the program will let you be distracted for `30 seconds` by default, and it will launch Ankidroid again when you unlock your phone or after `30 seconds` have passed.
-Your progression of work that you've done before getting distracted will be saved.
-When in distraction state the program is meant to be more pushy and more annoying, while also giving you a small window to be distracted in case it's something important and you can't finish your anki working sprint in one sitting.
+If you fail to spend the required `45 seconds` in Ankidroid, or quit the app for any reason, the program will switch to the distracted state.
+In this state, you are allowed to be distracted for `30 seconds` by default, and then the program will relaunch Ankidroid.
+Your work progress is saved while you are distracted.
+This state is designed to be more pushy and annoying, but it also gives you a small window to be distracted in case it's important and you can't complete your Anki work in one sitting.
-  <br><br>You know you are in this state if you see `Anki is closed, see ya!` popup (if you didn't get another popup before about moving to cooldown state).
+You can identify this state by seeing the `Anki is closed, see ya!` popup (if you didn't get another popup before about moving to cooldown state).

 ### Cooldown state
-  If you manage to spend in total `45 seconds` for learning Anki, you will be granted `1 hour` of cooldown time, which means anki won't bother you next `1 hour` as a reward because you did a good job.
-After `1 hour` you move to `Work sprint state` again, cycle repats.
+When you spend a total of `45 seconds` in Ankidroid, you will be rewarded with a `1 hour` cooldown period where Anki won't bother you.
+After the cooldown period ends, you move back to the `Work sprint state`, and the cycle repeats.
-  <br><br>You know you are in this state if you see `Work sprint done.
+You can identify this state by seeing the `Work sprint done.
 Good job!` popup.

 ### Snoozed state (soft turn off)
-  If you are outside and need your phone to be functional 100% without annoying anki trying to force itself onto your screen, you can click on the `Anki` tile in android tile menu, which will snooze the script for `30 minutes` by default.
-It's not recommended to use this setting constantly otherwise the whole point of not forgetting to do anki will be lost.
+If you're outside and need your phone to function without interruptions, you can use the `Anki` tile in the Android tile menu to snooze the script for `30 minutes` by default.
+However, it's not recommended to use this setting constantly, as the purpose of the program is to prevent you from forgetting to do Anki.
-  <br><br>You know you are in this state if you see `Snoozed for 30 min Zzz` popup.
+You can identify this state by seeing the `Snoozed for 30 min Zzz` popup.

 ### Finished state (hard turn off)
-  This state means you're done with anki for today.
-To go to this state, you need to first click on `Anki` tile, which will snooze it first, and then you need to click on notification `Done for today?`.
-It will start script that syncronises Anki with cloud and turns it off for the whole day. (you can always click on the tile again to turn it back on)
+This state means that you've completed your Anki work for the day.
+To enter this state, you need to first click on the `Anki` tile, which snoozes the script, and then click on the notification `Done for today?`.
+This will synchronize your Anki data with the cloud and turn off the program for the rest of the day.
+You can always turn it back on by clicking the tile again.
-  <br><br>You know you are in this state if you see `Done with Anki for today!` popup.
+You can identify this state by seeing the `Done with Anki for today!` popup.

 #### How to customize
-IF you want to customize all of those default times, you can do this in Macrodroid variables.
+If you want to customize the default times for each state, you can modify the values of the Macrodroid variables.